 The Japanese Ministry of Health and Welfare ("MOHW") requires the Company to possess an import business license and to register each personal care product imported into the country.
 Packaging and labeling requirements are also specified.
 The Company has had to reformulate many products to satisfy MOHW regulations.
 In Japan, nutritional foods, drugs and quasi-drugs are all strictly regulated.
 The chief concern involves the types of claims and representations that can be made regarding the efficacy of nutritional products.
-The Company's successful introduction of IDN products in Japan was achieved by utilizing the combined efforts of NSI's technical staff as well as external consultants.
+The Company's successful introduction of IDN products in Japan was done utilizing the combined efforts of NSI's technical staff as well as inside and outside consultants.

-In Taiwan, all "medicated" cosmetic and pharmaceutical products, including PharmAssist, require registration.
+All "medicated" cosmetic and pharmaceutical products, including PharmAssist, require registration in Taiwan.
 Non-medicated cosmetic products, such as shampoo and hair conditioner, require no registration.